arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-2.md

 and, apparently, this shape captures the idea of *traversing a tree*.

 The implementations are almost a copy/paste.
 And copy/pasting is the root of all evil.
-It would be cool to abstract and isolate the tree-traversing code from the performed action.
+It would be cool to isolate the tree-traversing code from the performed action.

 This is what you are going to do in the [next chapter](state-monad-for-the-rest-of-us-3).